TimUnderhay/xsoar-incident-creator/README.md

 - Error handling is admittedly a bit weak.
 I'd like to make improvements to this in the future.
 The browser console log will have lots of client debugging output.
 The server also outputs some very basic info to the terminal.
 - I'm not thrilled with the way that file attachment functionality was implemented (using a 'repo'), but it's functional.
 - It does not implement any kind of websocket / live update functionality, so any changes made in other tabs or by other users will not immediately be reflected in any other tabs.
+- It uses JSON files as simple databases.
+Modifying them by hand may make the app unusable.

 ## Security (or Rather, Lack of Security)
 - No front-end user security / login functionality is provided, so this is potentially a back-door into XSOAR if left on the network for other users to use.
 See note on how **NOT** to use this app.